arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 - [PLC IDE & Arduino IoT Cloud integration example project](assets/Opta_PLCIDE_Cloud.zip) file compatible with Opta™

 ***This tutorial requires the latest versions of the PLC IDE & PLC IDE Tools ( >= v 1.0.4 ).
 You can get the latest versions [here](https://www.arduino.cc/en/software#arduino-plc-ide) for the latest PLC IDE and its tools.
 If it is your first time using the Arduino PLC IDE, we highly recommend you to begin with [Arduino® PLC IDE Setup & Device License Activation](https://docs.arduino.cc/software/plc-ide/tutorials/plc-ide-setup-license).***

 ## PLC IDE & Arduino IoT Cloud Integration

 In this present tutorial, we will be utilizing two distinct platforms: the **Arduino PLC IDE** and the **Arduino IoT Cloud**.
 Each of these tools brings unique features and capabilities to the table, making them integral to our workflow.

 * The [__Arduino PLC IDE__](https://www.arduino.cc/pro/software-plc-ide) integrates the capability to use **IEC IEC61131-3** programming languages, which are Ladder Diagram (LD), Sequential Function Chart (SFC), Function Block Diagram (FBD), Structured Text (ST), and Instruction List (IL).
-All these languages are applicable for Opta™.
+All these languages are applicable to Opta™.

   A wide set of standard features are included with these PRO solutions to develop industrial automation or advanced applications.
 You can find more tutorials related to the PLC IDE at [the arduino documentation page](https://docs.arduino.cc/software/plc-ide) and the latest version of the software can be [downloaded here](https://www.arduino.cc/en/software#arduino-plc-ide).

 * The __IoT Cloud__ is a platform that allows users to deploy IoT applications with ease and control parameters at any given moment.
-The platform provides robust security characteristics, of which Opta™ take advantage to provide secure industrial application deployments.
+The platform provides robust security characteristics, of which Opta™ takes advantage to provide secure industrial application deployments.
 You can find more about Arduino IoT Cloud at [here](https://docs.arduino.cc/arduino-cloud/).

 ### Understanding the Process